-Bacterial infections of the lower urinary tract—the bladder and urethra—are very common, especially among young, sexually active women.
-Escherichia coli is the most common bacteria to cause a lower UTI.
-When the person has a kidney stone, Proteus bacteria may be able to grow.
+Bacterial infections of the lower urinary tract—usually the bladder—are very common, especially among young, sexually active women.
+Young women also often get bacterial kidney infections, but less commonly than bladder infections.
+Escherichia coli is the most common bacteria to cause a UTI.
 Among people between the ages of 20 and 50, bacterial UTIs are about 50 times more common among women than men.
 In men, the urethra is longer, so it is more difficult for bacteria to ascend far enough to cause an infection.
+In men between the ages of about 20 to 50, most UTIs are urethritis or prostatitis.
 In people older than 50, UTIs become more common among both men and women, with less difference between the sexes.

 Certain fungi, or yeasts, can infect the urinary tract.
-This type of infection is often called a yeast infection (yeasts can also cause vaginitis).
+This type of infection is often called a yeast infection (yeasts can also cause inflammation of the vagina [vaginitis]).
 The fungus Candida is the organism most likely to cause urinary tract yeast infections.
 Candida frequently infects people who have an impaired immune system or a bladder catheter in place.
-Rarely, other types of fungi, including those that cause blastomycosis (Blastomyces) or coccidiomycosis (Coccidioides), infect the urinary tract.
 Fungi and bacteria may infect the kidneys at the same time.

 A number of parasites, including certain types of worms, can infect the urinary tract.

 Trichomoniasis, caused by a type of microscopic parasite, is a sexually transmitted disease that can cause a copious greenish yellow, frothy discharge from the vagina in women.
 Occasionally, the bladder or urethra becomes infected.
 Trichomoniasis can infect the urethra in men.
-It usually causes no symptoms, although it can cause inflammation of the prostate (prostatitis).
+It usually causes no symptoms.

 Schistosomiasis, an infection caused by a type of worm called a fluke, can affect the kidneys, ureters, and bladder.
 This infection is a common cause of severe kidney failure among people who live in Africa, South America, and Asia.
 Persistent bladder schistosomiasis often causes blood in the urine or blockage of the ureters and may eventually result in bladder cancer.

 Filariasis, a threadworm infection, obstructs lymphatic vessels, causing lymph fluid to enter the urine (chyluria).
-Filariasis can cause enormous swelling of tissues (elephantiasis), which, in men, may involve the scrotum.
+Filariasis can cause enormous swelling of tissues (elephantiasis), which, in men, may involve the scrotum (see Acquired lymphedema).

-Last full review/revision September 2007 by Stewart Shankel, MD
+Last full review/revision March 2014 by Talha H. Imam, MD